iterative/dvc.org/content/docs/command-reference/import-url.md

   [ETag](https://en.wikipedia.org/wiki/HTTP_ETag#Strong_and_weak_validation) is
   necessary to track if the specified URL changed.

-DVC also supports capturing [cloud versioning] information when importing data from certain cloud storage providers.
+DVC also supports capturing [cloud versioning] information from certain cloud storage providers.
 When the `--version-aware` option is provided or when the `url` argument includes a supported cloud versioning ID, DVC will import the specified version.

 [cloud versioning]: /doc/user-guide/data-management/cloud-versioning